QuantEcon/lecture-source-py/source/rst/heavy_tails.rst

 Exercise 3
 ----------

-Repeat exercise 1, but replacing the three distributions (two normal, one Cauchy) with three Pareto distributions using different choices of :math:`\alpha`.
+Repeat exercise 1, but replace the three distributions (two normal, one Cauchy) with three Pareto distributions using different choices of :math:`\alpha`.